Need to Talk?

 Counselling sessions

-Skype / Whats App / Zoom – sessions can be via video (face to face).
-Please note we do not use Facebook Messenger for confidentiality reasons).
-These are free to download and can be accessed from your computer/tablet or phone.
-You will need to ready to connect at the agreed time for sessions.
+You will need to be ready to connect at the agreed time for sessions.
 We will contact you at the start of each session.
 Sessions are 50 minutes long.
-If we have agreed to more than one session then a time for the next meeting will be made at the end of the conducted session.
+If we have agreed to more than one session then a time for the next meeting will be made at the end of the conducted session

 Payment of Sessions

-Direct payments for sessions are made a week in advance before the session is due to take place.
-Payment for sessions needs to be made at least 48 hours before your booked session or it will be considered canceled.
+Payment for sessions needs to be made at least 48 hours before your booked session or it will be considered cancelled.
 Payments can be made weekly but must be paid 48 hours in advance at the latest.
-For ease of admin, Monday sessions need to be paid by 7 pm UK time on the Thursday of the week before, for all other sessions payment must reach us by the Friday 5 pm UK time.
-Your therapist will send you ways to pay via BACS or PayPal, please.
+For ease of admin, Monday sessions need to be paid by 7 pm UK time on the Thursday of the week before, for all other sessions payment must reach us by Friday 5 pm UK time.
+Your therapist will send you ways to pay via BACS.

 Late or Missed sessions and Cancellation